lkrey/lkrey/README.md

 she/her

 ####  🤠  Fun facts:
-I play tennis competitively, enjoy dirtbiking, and will try (almost) any extreme sport.
+I play competitive tennis, enjoy dirtbiking, and will try (almost) any extreme sport.
 Additionally, I have always wanted to learn how to play Bridge, the card game!
 Please reach out if you know how to play or want somebody to learn with.

 #### 👩‍💻 Technical Skills:
 Proficient: Javascript, React, MaterialUI